Skip to content

-At Shiphay Learning Academy, RE is planned, using the Devon and Torbay agreed syllabus.
+At Shiphay, RE is planned using the Devon and Torbay agreed syllabus.
 The principal aim of our RE curriculum is to explore what people believe and what difference this makes to how individuals lead their lives, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.

 RE Key Themes